Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 Finally, we have considered both $ZZ$ and $\gamma\gamma$ production with symmetric transverse-momentum thresholds on the vector bosons and showed that for $ZZ$ production the resulting linear power corrections are fully captured by our approach.
 On the contrary, for $\gamma\gamma$ production such procedure is insufficient, since the need for isolating the photons yields an additional source of linear power corrections, which can not be captured through recoil effects.

 We have implemented the approach presented here within the \Matrix framework.
 The additional contribution that includes the linear power corrections induced by recoil effects can be turned on separately in the input files of all \Matrix processes.
-This feature will be included into the public \Matrix framework shortly.
+This feature is included in the public \Matrix framework from version 2.1.
 We consider it a useful feature especially for experimentalists that are interested in obtaining predictions for Drell--Yan production with \Matrix, which provides both NNLO QCD and NLO EW corrections, as well as mixed QCD--EW corrections to be included in a future release.
 However, while in particular for legacy Drell--Yan analyses the inclusion of the relevant power corrections is crucial, we recommend to avoid the issues related to the enhanced sensitivity to low momentum scales by imposing different sets of cuts in future analyses.
-As we have shown, for staggered cuts a difference of only 2\,GeV (and presumably even smaller) between the transverse momentum thresholds of the individual leptons identified by their charges is already sufficient to avoid a linear dependence in $q_T$. \\[0.5cm] {\bf Acknowledgements.} We are indebted to Markus Ebert and Massimiliano Grazzini for fruitful discussions and comments on the manuscript.
+As we have shown, for staggered cuts a difference of $\mathcal O(\rm GeV)$ between the transverse momentum thresholds of the individual leptons identified by their charges is already sufficient to avoid a linear dependence in $q_T$in the relevant $r_{\rm cut}$ range for the computation of higher-order corrections. \\[0.5cm] {\bf Note added.} An equivalent method to include linear fiducial power corrections in the $q_T$-subtraction formalism has been contemporarily presented in Ref.~\cite{Camarda:2021jsw}. \\[0.5cm] {\bf Acknowledgements.} We are indebted to Markus Ebert and Massimiliano Grazzini for fruitful discussions and comments on the manuscript.
 We are grateful to the authors of Ref.~\cite{Alekhin:2021xcu} for helpful correspondence and for sending us some of the numbers used in their study.
-LR would like to thank Pier Monni, Emanuele Re, and Paolo Torrielli for discussion on this topic.
+We thank A.~Huss for providing the NNLOJET results.
+We would like to thank Pier Monni, Emanuele Re, and Paolo Torrielli for discussion on this topic.
 We also acknowledge discussions about the feasibility of using staggered cuts in experimental analyses with Josh Bendavid, Lorenzo Bianchini, and Luigi Rolandi.
 LB and LR are supported by the Swiss National Science Foundation (SNF) under contract 200020\_188464, while LB is also supported in part by the UZH Postdoc Grant Forschungskredit K-72324-03.
 The work of SK is supported by the ERC Starting Grant 714788 REINVENT.

 \onecolumngrid